LHarveyDev/the-kitchen-cupboard/README.md

 ### Browser Compatibility
 I have tested compatibility on the following browsers.
 Safari, Chrome, Edge and Firefox.
 ### Responsiveness
 - Responsive on all device sizes - This was checked using [Am I Responsive](https://ui.dev/amiresponsive) and by asking friends and family to test it on their devices.
-The devices checked included Android (Galaxy A20e and Galaxy A), iPhone 8 and 10, iPad Air, Chromebook, Laptop and PC.
+The devices checked included Samsung Galaxy, iPhone 8 and 10, iPad Air, Chromebook, Laptop and PC.
 ![Am I Responsive](/documentation/amiresponsive.jpg)
 ### Code Validation
 - **HTML**